myromeo/aishub2nmea/README.md

-This is the final, comprehensive `README.md` that perfectly balances your minimalist requirements with the technical documentation provided by AISHub.

----

 # aishub2nmea 🚢

 **aishub2nmea** is a high-performance bridge service designed for maritime data enthusiasts.
 It fetches live vessel positions from the **AISHub Web Service**, converts the raw data into valid **NMEA !AIVDM** sentences, and streams them via UDP to your local AIS decoder (such as AIS-catcher, PilotLogic, or OpenCPN).